Jun Lana

-Rodolfo R. Lana Jr. (born October 10, 1972), known professionally as Jun Robles Lana, is a Filipino filmmaker.
+Rodolfo "Jun" Robles Lana Jr. (born October 10, 1972) is a Filipino filmmaker.
 The winner of 11 Palanca Awards for Literature, he became the youngest member of the Palanca Hall of Fame in 2006.

 In 2015, he directed the actual one-shot film, Shadow Behind The Moon, which won the Best Director, NETPAC and FIPRESCI awards at the 13th Pacific Meridian Film Festival.
 At the 20th International Film Festival of Kerala, he won the Best Director award for the same film.

 Writing career

 He was born Rodolfo Lana Jr. in Makati, and attended local schools.

 Interested in writing from an early age, he began to write and submit plays in Filipino language to competitions.
 He has adopted Jun Lana as his pen name.
 At age 19, he received an "Honorable Mention" citation in the 1991 Palanca Awards in the category Dulang May Isang Yugto (One-Act Play in Filipino), for his play Eksodo.
 The following year, Lana won Third Prize in the same category for Churchill.

 In the next eight years, Lana won nine more Palanca Awards for his Filipino-language screenplays and teleplays, including First Prizes for the screenplays Karinyo-Brutal (1995) and Mga Bangka sa Tag-araw (1996); and for the teleplays Sa Daigdig ng mga Taksil (1995), and together with Peter Ong Lim, for Pula (1997).

 In 2006, Lana's teleplay Milagrosa won his fifth First Prize Palanca Award and his 11th overall.
 With his fifth First Prize, Lana was inducted into the Palanca Hall of Fame.